 While the plane was taxiing to the runway Norman began asking where I was from, what was my occupation and why was I going to Fort Lauderdale?
 He told me he was the Rabbi of the only Jewish synagogue in Augusta, Georgia and had lived there for many years.
 He was on his way to work as Chaplain on a cruise ship out of Fort Lauderdale, and this was one of several times he had made such a cruise.
 He obviously enjoyed meeting people and establishing relationships.

-I had never met a Rabbi, much less anyone who was so friendly and open to conversation.
+I had never met a Rabbi much less anyone who was so friendly and open to conversation.
 My heart rate began to speed as I contemplated sharing Christ with him, and I wondered how I might direct the conversation toward faith.
-I had been recently reading about the Jewish feast days and by asking which of the feasts he considered more important for the members of his synagogue, I thought I had found an opening to the subject.
-He began answering specific questions, and I was learning more practical information concerning Judaism than ever before.
+I had been recently reading about the Jewish feast days so I thought this would be a good starting point.
+He began answering specific questions and I was learning more practical information concerning Judaism than ever before.
 Then I asked him the most important question, “Rabbi, what do you think about Jesus of Nazareth?”

 I can still hear his answer, “Doctor, Jesus of Nazareth was the greatest prophet who ever lived.”
 I said, “But Rabbi, the one you say was the greatest prophet told many people He was the Messiah, the fulfillment of all the prophesies of the Old Testament.”
 Rabbi Norman’s response was just as quick, “Jesus never claimed to be the Messiah.”
 I told him Jesus was recorded by all the gospel writers He did indeed claim to be the Promised One.
 I quoted several specific passages from the gospel of John, particularly John 8:58 in which Jesus told the Pharisees He was the great I Am.